top of page

 If a fighter meets all the requirements to recruit but they lack charm, they can instead beg.
 Begging is a special type of recruit that affords the recruiter a charm level of just 2.
 If the beg attempt fails to recruit the enemy, the beggar dies.
 A fighter can beg at most once per turn.

-Moving a fighter or drone next to an opponent’s Toxic Portal will damage it by 3 on the start of your next turn if it stays there.
+Moving a fighter or drone next to an opponent’s Toxic Portal will damage it by 1.
+If it starts its turn next to the Toxic portal, it will again take 1 damage.
 So, don’t linger near a toxic portal.
-But if you keep your shields active, even if the enemy drops a toxic portal right next to you, you're safe.
+But if you keep your fighter’s shields active, even if the enemy drops a toxic portal right next to you, you're safe.

 Global Effects

-These attributes on cards have global effects, that is, effects just beyond the card that carries them.
+These attributes on cards have global effects.
+Global effects impact more than just the card that carries them.
 When a player has a card in play that has a global effect, you’ll see an icon for it at the bottom of their scoreboard.

 Heal Blocking